 The Particular Nootropic

-Every nootropic substance has it’s own mechanism of action with it’s own safety profile.
+Every nootropic substance has its own mechanism of action with its own safety profile.
 It’s important to familiarize yourself as much as possible before starting any new supplementation routine.

 Research-Backed Safety Profile

-By opting for nootropics that have years of research into their safety, you are taking much less of a chance that the substance itself may have harmful long-term effects compared to more exotic and less understood substances.
+By opting for nootropics that have years of research into their safety, you are taking much less of a chance that the substance itself may have harmful long-term effects compared to less-researched substances.

 Potential Interaction With Other Drugs

-This interaction may be positive, with each substance enhancing the action of the other; that’s the theory behind nootropic “stacking”, or combining nootropics with each other for synergistic effects.
-But the interaction may also be negative, as in cases when the nootropic interferes with, offsets, or dangerously amplifies the action of a another supplement or prescription drug.
+This interaction may be positive, with each substance enhancing the action of the other; that’s the theory behind nootropic “stacking,” or combining nootropics for synergistic effects.
+But the interaction may also be harmful, as in cases when the nootropic interferes with, offsets, or dangerously amplifies the action of another supplement or prescription drug.

 Even non-prescription drugs like acetaminophen can be dangerous in combination with some nootropics, so it’s essential to do thorough research and be well informed about possible interactions and side effects before taking any smart drug.

 How Much, How Often